lpego/mzb-suite/docs/source/files/installing.rst

 .. hint:: \ \
    If you don't want to use Git, you can directly download an archive of the `repository <https://renkulab.io/gitlab/biodetect/mzb-workflow>`__ from GitLab and extract it manually.

-You can then install the necessary packages using the conda package manager and the ``environment.yml`` file:
+You can then install the necessary packages using the mamba package manager and the ``environment.yml`` file:

 .. code-block:: bash